-Given the large public health burden due to $PM{2.5}$ exposure worldwide (Cohen et al., 2017), there is a pressing need for a surface $PM{2.5}$ product at high spatial and temporal resolution to assess various adverse health outcomes linked to $PM{2.5}$ pollution (Pope and Dockery, 2006).
+Given the large public health burden due to PM{2.5} exposure worldwide (Cohen et al., 2017), there is a pressing need to continue to improve surface PM{2.5} product at high spatial resolution to assess various adverse health outcomes linked to PM{2.5} pollution (Pope and Dockery, 2006).
 Maps of nearsurface PM concentrations with contiguous spatial coverage are needed for estimating exposure and for epidemiological studies.
-It has been reported that with the current limited number of PM measurement stations, it is not possible to infer reliable estimates for locations without monitoring by using simple spatial interpolation (Miller et al., 2007; Zeger et al., 2000).
+High temporal resolution is also important for air quality management, for source characterization, for sensitive individuals, and to manage specific diseases such as asthma.
+Given the current limited number of PM measurement stations, it is not possible to infer reliable estimates for locations without monitoring by using simple spatial interpolation (Miller et al., 2007; Zeger et al., 2000).
 With global coverage, satellite remote sensing has been used to estimate surface PM{2.5} to complement ground monitoring networks both spatially and temporally (Hoff and Christopher, 2009).

 Most passive satellite sensors that provide an aerosol product report AOD as a measure for the total column aerosol amount.
 Deriving near-surface PM concentrations from AOD values is difficult.
-Challenges are related to uncertainties in the microphysical properties of the particles, their size distribution and vertical distribution, hygroscopic state, etc. Currently, there is a variety of approaches to constrain near-surface PM using satellite AOD data and a variety of auxiliary information, outlined in Sections 4.1 to 4.4.
-A review of strategies for using satellite-based products in modeling PM{2.5} is provided by Sorek-Hamer et al. (2020).
+Challenges are related to uncertainties in the microphysical properties of the particles, their size distribution and vertical distribution, hygroscopic state, etc. Currently, a variety of approaches are employed to constrain near-surface PM using satellite AOD data and auxiliary information, as outlined in Sections 4.1 to 4.5.
+A review of strategies for using satellite-based products in modeling PM{2.5} is provided e.g. by Sorek-Hamer et al. (2020) and by Zhang et al. (2021).
 The present white paper aims at formulating a set of best practices for constraining near-surface PM using a combination of satellite aerosol observations, ground-based observations, and the information from atmospheric chemistry and transport models.